wmcbrine/hmeforpython/README.txt

 Changes
 -------

+0.14 --  hmeserver now separates the app and data roots, to allow
+         keeping icons etc. together with their apps, while having data elsewhere.
+The new command-line option "--datapath" specifies the data root, while "--basepath" still sets the app root.
+         Files outside of app directories (including those in the app root, which had previously been allowed) are now forbidden unless the datapath is set.

+         The initial transparency of a View can now be set via the "transparency" keyword parameter when creating it, instead of being settable only by a call to set_transparency().

 0.13  -- Added a new method for specifying sounds, by name.
 (The old
          method, by number, will also still work.)
 The symbolic names